 Granted we didn’t at the time have awesome tools like Yelp, but I could have done so much more to avoid the situation!

-- Research nearby restaurants for your dinner and consider something light and eat early.
+- Research nearby restaurants for your night before dinner and consider something light and eat early.

 - Bring your pre-race breakfast with you or plan to swing by a grocery store to grab your bagel and nut butter.

-- Double check that you’ve packed all the race fuel that you have previously tested on your long runs, including electrolytes.
+- Double check that you’ve packed all the energy gels, race fuel that you have previously tested on your long runs, including electrolyte powders.

 - We LOVE grabbing groceries for the trip overall because it ensures both pre and post race stomachs remain happy and nutrition on point.